frederic-perez/AmE-dictionary/data/dictionary.md

 __penal__ _adj_ :two::mega::hammer: _Penal system._
 __penance__ _n_ __1__ Voluntary self-punishment to atone for a sin, crime, etc. __2__ A feeling of regret for one’s wrongdoings. :es: penitencia, castigo
 __pence__ _n_ (Chiefly British) A plural of penny. _See what you’re using in pounds and pence with a smart meter._
-__penchant__ _n_ :nine::m: (from French, ‘leaning, inclining’, present participle of the verb “pencher”) A strong or habitual liking for something or tendency to do something. _Her penchant for love songs._ _The group has evolved into a diverse group with a penchant for complex pieces._ :es: inclinación, afición, predilección
+__penchant__ _n_ :nine::m: [:scroll: from French, ‘leaning, inclining’, present participle of the verb “pencher”] A strong or habitual liking for something or tendency to do something. _Her penchant for love songs._ _The group has evolved into a diverse group with a penchant for complex pieces._ :es: inclinación, afición, predilección
 __pencil__ _n_ (_Pencil_ comes from the Latin _penicillus_ literally meaning “little tail.”)
 __pendant__ _n_ :four::hammer: _The pendant lamps._ :es: colgante
 __penitent__ _adj_ Feeling or expressing remorse for misdeeds.